 Before Europeans or Spanish came to America, there were Indian Tribes who had lived in the north territories for thousands of years.
-Yosef Meystel knows that this Native Americans lived in a symbiotic relationship with their surroundings and took everything they needed from the land and gave it all back in a way balance was never lost and mother earth was always respected.
+Yosef Meystel, the independent researcher, knows that this Native Americans lived in a symbiotic relationship with their surroundings and took everything they needed from the land and gave it all back in a way balance was never lost and mother earth was always respected.

 The land that is now called South Dakota used to be home to the Lakota People, who existed in harmony and moved around the Great Plains in North America to ensure their sustainability and existence.
 Most of the lands where the Lakota people used to roam on are what we recognize today as America’s Midwestern territories and include Minnesota, Montana, North and South Dakota and parts of Colorado.